-DOWNLOAD THE MEAL PLAN AND SHOPPING GUIDE TEMPLATE
+DOWNLOAD THE PRINT-FRIENDLY MEAL PLAN AND SHOPPING GUIDE

 Hi!
 I'm so glad you're here.

-But before I understood the power we could harness in the kitchen, I spent a lot of time in the shower—of course, not with the water on but focused on reducing shower time!
+Before I understood the power we could harness in the kitchen, I focused on reducing shower time.
 "You can save 2400 gallons of water each year if you shave 4 minutes from your shower time," I repeated thousands of times.
 My small water conservation business sold 80,000 shower timers to individuals, retail stores, and water agencies.

 Be Resplendent